 Okay, so we want to organize a tournament with 64 players.
 How many matches?
 Hennes decided that was too hard for him, while Enders strolled around counting: 32 + 16 + 8 + 4 + 2 +1 = 63!
 Not easy to do in your mind.

-But now came the next question: you want to run a tournament with one thousand and 24 players.
+But now came the next question: you want to run a tournament with 1024 players.
 How many matches?
 Big sigh.
-Enders embarked on the task of adding the numbers: 512 matches plus 256 plus 128… too hard to work out in the garden without paper and pencil.
+But Enders embarked on the task of adding the numbers: 512 matches plus 256 plus 128… too hard to work out in the garden without paper and pencil.
 So I told him to think about the previous tournaments we had solved.
 After a short while he said.
 “1023 matches?”
 Correct!
-And just to make sure: how many matches is 10,000 players start the event?
+And just to make sure: how many matches if 10,000 players start the event?
 9,999 he replied immediately.

 But now the question remained: all this works perfectly for powers of two: 16 = 2⁴, and 1024 is 2¹⁰.
 But what about other numbers?
 We figured that out as well.
 If seven players start there are three matches and one of the players gets a “bye”.
 In the next round he joins the three players who won, and there are four players taking part in two matches.
 The two winners play each other, so the total number of matches is 3 + 2 +1 = six matches.
 We tried it on ten: five matches to start, then five players left.
 Four of them play two matches, and one gets a bye.
 Two of them win, one gets a bye, and he plays against the winner of the next match.
 Makes 5 + 3 +1 = 9.
 It always works out to n-1.
 I think Enders got it all, and was quite pleased with the problem.
 Thank you, Christian, keep them coming.

 Before we left we swept the driveway of the very large number of acorns that covered the ground around the giant oak tree.
 And doing this we discussed a little science problem: why do oak trees sometimes produce ten times as many acorns as normal?
 And why do they do this every sixth year (here in Germany)?
-I will tell you the answer, as I explained it to the kids, in a separate article.
+I have given the answer in a separate article.